Tuesday, December 14, 2021

 The next artist on the list is Surrealist Salvador Dali, who was influenced by Pablo Picasso, René Magritte and Joan Miró.
 Dali often included animals in his dreamlike paintings and has been photographed walking his anteater and petting his ocelot (See Surrealists and Their Pets.).
 Magritte's portrait of his pet Pomeranian-Spitz, fetched €489,000 in March 2018.
 Just think of the shelter pets we could support with that kind of Euro!

-Kachina, le chien de Peggy Guggenheim (1946), Ernst
+Kachina, le Chien de Peggy Guggenheim (1946), Ernst

 Max Ernst's portrait of his Pekingese, Kachina looks more like a lioness of grand scale in this Hopi landscape.
 Apparently, he had lived with American art collector Peggy Guggenheim (her dog?) before marrying American artist Dorothea Tanning.